officelearn/azure-docs.sv-se/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     In this example we're using numpy, pandas, and matplotlib.
 Data is in the file cricket_chirps.csv.
 Because this file is in the same project as this present Notebook, we can just load it using a relative pathname.
     ```

-1. Kod cell; vid körning visas tabell innehållet som utdata.
-Du kan ignorera utdata genom att kommentera ut `print`-instruktionen.
+1. Kodcell; När du kör, visar innehåll som utdata.
+Du kan ignorera utdata genom att kommentera ut den `print` instruktionen.

     ```python
     import numpy as np